- Search The Registry

 - My Account

 During the 2008 American Presidential campaign, there was a highly-charged open meeting in a high school gymnasium in Lakeville, Minn.
-There was a growing public display of fear and unease over Obama in which other Republicans at McCain and Sarah Palin events expressed similar frustrations, a product of exasperation at the prospect of the Illinois senator becoming president and their own nominee not doing enough to prevent it.
+There was a growing public display of fear and unease over Obama in which Republicans at McCain and Sarah Palin events expressed similar frustrations.
+This was their exasperation at the prospect of a Black senator becoming president and their own nominee not doing enough to prevent it.
 Fearing the raw and at times angry emotions of his supporters may damage his campaign, McCain on that day urged them to tone down their increasingly personal denunciations.
 Each time he tried to cool the crowd, he was rewarded with a round of boos.

 McCain passed his wireless microphone to one woman who said, "I can't trust Obama.
 I have read about him and he's not, he's not uh he's an Arab.
 He's not" before McCain retook the microphone and replied: "No, ma'am.
 He's a decent family man [and] citizen that I just happen to have disagreements with on fundamental issues and that's what this campaign's all about.
 He's not [an Arab]."